Cultivating hope, joy, and transformation inside prisons.

 Rooted in therapeutic horticulture, these activities include:

-• Tending to our indoor plants and hydroponics towers, where we grow flowers and vegetables inside the prison
+- Tending to indoor plants and hydroponics towers, where they grow flowers and vegetables inside the prison

-• Sitting under the tree in the courtyard with our students
+- Sitting under the tree in the courtyard with students

-• Expressing ourselves with the help of hand puppets
+- Expressing themselves with the help of hand puppets

 Seed & Bloom Farm

-Students on our farm crew receive Food Safety Training, hands-on skills in horticulture and farming, and a chance to make pickles from our freshly harvested veggies in the greenhouse classroom.
+Students on the farm crew receive Food Safety Training, hands-on skills in horticulture and farming, and a chance to make pickles from freshly harvested veggies in the greenhouse classroom.

 Culinary Workshops

-We prepare meals, invite students to look at grocery store prices in real time, and reflect on questions at the dinner table.
+Seed & Bloom students prepare meals, look at grocery store prices in real time, and reflect on questions at the dinner table.
 These often center on food memories and the sensory experiences the kitchen offers.

-Our facilitator team refers to this space as our joy lab!
+The facilitator team refers to this space as the joy lab!